-Most children in unhappy settings experience not only physical discomfort, but too frequently adults who are inclined to blame and be critical (the lingering residue of their early trauma).
+Most children in unhappy settings experience not only physical discomfort but too frequently adults who are inclined to blame and be critical (the lingering residue of their early trauma).
 Well into adulthood, individuals who grow up in such environments, where the pervasive message is that mistakes are not OK, and they should try harder, fundamentally believe they aren’t good enough.
-The experience of physical or emotion abuse, or not enough nurture or too much, lead a child’s mind to conclude that ‘It’s because of me’, and ‘I am the thing that is wrong’.
+The experience of physical or emotional abuse, or not enough nurture or too much, lead a child’s mind to conclude that ‘It’s because of me’, and ‘I am the thing that is wrong’ eventually causing childhood trauma in adults.

 As adults, these individuals tend to take responsibility for their spouse’s unhappiness.
 They often marry other individuals who are willing to allow that arrangement to persist.
 When things go wrong at work or with other relationships, rather than being curious about what went wrong, there is a short in the logic circuit and the blame comes directly home, no questions asked.